 Neighbouring practices (including Wells) and the PCN lead were contacted for their views on HMP's application previously, and have either stated their support or had no comment to make.
-The Local Medical Committee have raised no concerns regarding the application.
+The Local Medical Committee are in support of the application.